sarthakvarora/sarthakvarora/README.md

 ---

-#### I am highly interested in Machine Learning and it's application to solve real-world problems in the fields of Environment, Ethics, Art and Policy.
+#### I am interested in Machine Learning and it's application to solve real-world problems in the fields of Environment, Ethics, Art and Policy.
 My pronouns are he/him.

 #### You can reach out to me on <sarthakvarora@gmail.com>.
 Also, here is my [LinkedIn](https://www.linkedin.com/in/sarthak-arora-7034b8109/).